 HOW TO GERMINATE SEED

 Your best source of information on the germination of seeds is 'Seed Germination, Theory and Practice' by Norm Deno.
 It lists 4000 species and gives pretreatments if any, and detailed instructions on the use of GA-3.
 Two supplements listing additional species have been published.
 This book will absolutely increase your success with seeds!
 NOTE: We do not sell Deno's book - and Deno has ceased publishing.
-The book is now available as a PDF Download from the USDA National Agriculture Library:
+The book is now available as a PDF Download:

 Seed Germination: Theory and Practice (12 mb)